tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Shopping cart plugins/BigCommerce.md

-8. To process a refund, click the ‘Refund button’ on the Order Dashboard grid item.
+3. To process a refund, click the ‘Refund button’ on the Order Dashboard grid item.

-Refund:
 ![](/assets/BigCommerce/Imagen13.png)

+{{% alert title="Important" color="warning"%}}
+* Refunds are only available for transactions paid with card.
+* To learn more about the particularities of refunds in each country where PayU operates, click [here](https://developers.payulatam.com/latam/en/payu-module-documentation/payu-operations/refunds-mp.html).
+{{% /alert %}}

+## Testing the integration
+Once you have configured the payment conditions for your payment methods, it is strongly recommended to test your integration before starting to receive real transactions.
+As a prerequisite, make sure you add a provider with test credentials in your BigCommerce Configuration.

-9. As an example, if the shipping is to Argentina, then select Argentina from the drop down country options.
+1. Log in to your store and select the product you wish to purchase for testing.
+At the moment of finalizing the purchase, fill in the data and bear in mind that the country selected must be the country associated to the country where the product will be shipped.
+As an example, if the shipping is to Argentina, then select Argentina from the drop-down country options.

-Checkout Country Selection:
 ![](/assets/BigCommerce/Imagen14.png)